Top tips: Supporting nursery children to manage feelings

 child hugging teddy bear looking worried

-Through meaningful interactions and experiences, children can develop a strong sense of self, affecting their self-esteem and happiness.
+Through meaningful interactions and experiences, children can develop a strong sense of self, positively affecting their self-esteem and happiness.

 By using some of the tools below, you can equip the children in your care with the skills for success!

-Recognising and labelling feelings:
+Recognising and labelling feelings and emotions:

-For example, ‘When I feel worried, it can feel like lots of butterflies fluttering in my tummy’ or ‘You look happy today, your smile is so big and you are laughing a lot.’
+• Provide opportunities to talk about and name feelings and how they make you feel, for example, ‘When I feel worried, it can feel like lots of butterflies fluttering in my tummy’ or ‘You look happy today, your smile is so big and you are laughing a lot.’

 sad child talking to pracititioner